SanaChinaliyeva/redgadget.github.io/_posts/2014-11-30-Yandex-the-browser.md

 ![Yandex Browser Processes](/images/yandex-4.JPG)

-But this shouldn't be a problem on the high end PCs.
+But this shouldn't be a problem on high end PCs.

 #The perks